-ED 5252 - Introduction to Instruction & Assessment for Adolescence Education 3 Credits
+ED 5252 - Introduction to Instruction & Assessment for Adolescence Education Credits: 3

 This introductory course is designed to provide an overview of a variety of general pedagogical models of instruction that can be applied across secondary content areas.
 Students will be introduced to models from the social, information processing, personal, and behavioral families.
-Students will be provided opportunity to align appropriate models of instruction as part of the lesson planning process to support state and national standards.
+Students will be provided the opportunity to align appropriate models of instruction as part of the lesson planning process to support state and national standards.
 Students will also begin to develop skill in designing and offering differentiated instruction for all students.
 They will explore how assessment aids instructional decision-making.

 Fieldwork is required.

-ED 5282 - Content Enhancement for Students with Learning Problems
+ED 5282 - Content Enhancement for Students with Learning Problems Credits: 3

-Candidates will learn the nature of, research evidence for, and procedures for using content enhancement routines to support students' understanding of course and unit expectations, concept development and differentiation, and acquisition of facts and vocabulary.
+Candidates will learn the procedures, research evidence, and nature of using content enhancement routines to support students' understanding of course and unit expectations, concept development and differentiation, and acquisition of facts and vocabulary.
 Candidates will also develop understanding of the content literacy continuum as a structured approach for providing literacy instruction at increasing levels of intensity according to the needs of individual intermediate and secondary grade students.